eformsignen/eformsignen.github.io/help/chapter1.rst

    the **New from template** menu.
 Any document created like this counts as a document created in eformsign.

+-  **Documents**

--  This is a cloud space for storing and viewing documents.
-It consists of the following three menus according to the document status:
+   This is a cloud space for storing and viewing documents.
+It consists of the following menus according to the document status:

    -  **Action required:** Shows the list of documents that you need to sign, approve, or send.